COA flags P5.6-B DepEd feeding program in 2023

 NEW CONTROVERSY The 2023 feeding program of the Department of Education, then led by Vice President Sara Duterte, was marred by complaints about moldy and expired bread, and delays in or the nondelivery of food meant for needy students. —Inquirer file photo

-MANILA, Philippines — State auditors have flagged the Department of Education (DepEd) over its feeding program in 2023, after it discovered delays in the delivery, or at times, the nondelivery of nutribun and milk intended for students in three regions.
-Some of the food items were also found to be unfit for consumption due to molds, pests or because these were past their expiration date.
+MANILA, Philippines — State auditors have flagged the Department of Education (DepEd) over its feeding program in 2023 after it discovered delays in the delivery, or at times, the nondelivery, of nutribun and milk intended for students in three regions.
+Some of the food items were also found to be unfit for consumption due to molds, pests, or because these were past their expiration date.

-Based on the Commission on Audit’s (COA) audit observation for fiscal year 2023 on DepEd which was then still headed by Vice President Sara Duterte, at least 21 Schools Division Offices (SDOs) reported delays or even the nondelivery of food products and pasteurized milk for the School Based Feeding Program (SBFP).
+Based on the Commission on Audit’s (COA) audit observation for the fiscal year 2023 on DepEd, which was then still headed by Vice President Sara Duterte, at least 21 Schools Division Offices (SDOs) reported delays or even the nondelivery of food products and pasteurized milk for the School Based Feeding Program (SBFP).

 The SBFP had a funding of P5.69 billion, according to COA.
 However, state auditors discovered problems when it came to the food that was supposed to be served to students as part of the DepEd’s “commitment to provide good nutrition to learners.”

-In the DepEd regional offices of Metro Manila, Central Luzon and Northern Mindanao, the audit team found there were either unsanitary packaging, questionable expiry dates, or pests and molds on the bread meant for students.
+In the DepEd regional offices of Metro Manila, Central Luzon, and Northern Mindanao, the audit team found there were either unsanitary packaging, questionable expiry dates, or pests and molds on the bread meant for students.

 In particular, they noted that the DepEd office in Quezon City had root crops and fruits that were “not individually packed in cling wrap.”
-In addition, the weight of at least five food items purchased and distributed under the program were below their prescribed serving sizes.
+In addition, the weight of at least five food items purchased and distributed under the program was below their prescribed serving sizes.

 Pests, insects found

 In the DepEd SDO in Aurora province, the COA team said that during an inspection, there were pests or insects spotted on the “Karabun/Milky bun” and E-nutribun.
-Other food items delivered were also found to be either rotten, unripe or crushed, it added.
+Other food items delivered were also found to be either rotten, unripe, or crushed, it added.

 A total of 1,001 pieces of E-nutribun delivered from September 2023 to January 2024, on the other hand, were returned to suppliers in Misamis Oriental for replacement after these were found to have molds.
 The buns were also beginning to show signs of discoloration, one or two days before their expiry dates, based on COA’s observations.